英語の動詞の過去形(基本3形:Begin Began Begun)を解説。規則動詞の作り方と不規則動詞の変化を具体例とともに学習し、練習問題で覚える。

 Summary

-Remember: use begin for general or future time, began for specific past moments, and begun with helpers for completed or relevant actions.
+Use begin for general or planned starts, began for specific past moments, and begun with helpers to signal completed starting actions.